 Organizing your video editing project is key to an efficient edit.
-In this post we’ll take a look at a few ways to organize footage and assets in Premiere Pro for editing success.
+Let’s take a look at a few ways to organize footage and assets in Premiere Pro for editing success.

 The first thing that needs to be said is – slow down!
 Don’t rush to grab everything in a hurry and dump it in your Premiere Pro project panel and start flinging things into your timeline.
 This reckless speed at the front end will cost you precious time on the back end.
 Instead, take a moment to think about what you’re going to be adding to your project and where you want to keep those assets so that you can easily find them later.

-This calls for ‘BINS’ – this is video editing language for ‘FOLDERS’ – and they can easily be created in Premiere Pro by either choosing FILE > NEW > BIN (make sure you have the project panel selected or else the ‘BIN’ option will be greyed out) or by clicking this icon at the bottom of the project panel.
+This calls for bins (video editing language for folders), which are easily be created in Premiere Pro by either choosing File > New > Bin or by clicking the below icon at the bottom of the project panel.

-Once a BIN has been created you should always rename it so that it’s completely clear what you will keep inside it:
+Once a bin has been created, you should always rename it so that it’s completely clear what you will keep inside it, as seen below.

 Now to the important issue of opening and navigating bins in Premiere Pro.

 Probably your first impulse is simply to double-click on the bin, hoping that it will open in place.
-However, what you find instead is that the bin (annoyingly in my mind) has a default behaviour of opening up in a floating window.
+However, what you find instead is that the bin has a default behavior of opening up in a floating window, as seen below.

 However, we can change the default setting in the Premiere Pro preferences.
-So, on a Mac go to Premiere Pro > Preferences > General or on a PC go to Edit > Preferences > General and look at the following section towards the bottom of the page:
+So, on a Mac go to Premiere Pro > Preferences > General.
+On a PC go to Edit > Preferences > General and look at the following section towards the bottom of the page.

-OK, so now you’ve changed your Premiere Pro preferences so that bins open in the project panel and you’ve added assets to the open bin.
-Now you want to get back to the main project panel with all your bins in it but you can’t see how!
-To navigate back you need to use the icon shown below:
+Okay, so now you’ve changed your Premiere Pro preferences so that bins open in the Project Panel and you’ve added assets to the open bin.
+Now you want to get back to the main Project Panel with all your bins in it — but you can’t see how!
+To navigate back you need to use the icon shown below.

-If you accidentally create a bin in the wrong place don’t worry because you can click on any bin and drag it in and out of any other bin.
+If you accidentally create a bin in the wrong place, don’t worry — you can click on any bin and drag it in and out of any other bin.
 The bin will move with all its contents to wherever you decide it should be.

 A Word About Video Editing Organization

-Start off by thinking about what your organizational gameplan from the start and do your best to maintain it throughout your post production workflow.
-One way to simply your folder organization is to create a template project - an empty Premiere Pro project with all the bins you typically need.
-Then, next time you need to start a new project simply open your template project with all the bins already created – do a FILE > SAVE AS and give it the name of your new project.
-This will save you a bit of time!
+Start off by thinking about your organizational game plan from the start, and do your best to maintain it throughout your post-production workflow.
+One way to simplify your folder organization is to create a project template — an empty Premiere Pro project with all the bins you typically need.